benjimr/Declaritive-Representation-of-Business-Structure-using-Prolog/README.md

-# Declarative Representation of Business Structure using Prolog

 This program declares a knowledge base as well as rules to help manipulate the data.
 From the basic data such as department hierachy as well as who works in each department, some simple rules can make the data even more meaningful, figuring out things like who works for who, both directly and indirectly.

 ## Some Examples